cosmos/gaia/docs/modules/globalfee.md

 When setting `minimum-gas-prices`, it's important to keep the following rules in mind:

 - The denoms in `min-gas-prices` that are not present in the global fees list are ignored.
-- The amounts in `min-gas-prices` that are lower than global fee `MinimumGasPricesParam` are ignored.
+- The amounts in `min-gas-prices` that are lower than global fees `MinimumGasPricesParam` are ignored.
 - The amounts in `min-gas-prices` are considered as fee requirement only if they are greater than the amounts for the corresponding denoms in the global fees list.

 ## Fee AnteHandler Behaviour